Immune suppression describes a loss of immune function. It can occur for many reasons, including disease, medication, surgery, age or genetics.

 If you have a child who is immunosuppressed, all the above applies.
 But you should also seek medical attention urgently if your child is breathing rapidly, or not eating or drinking as normal.

 Also keep an eye on your skin.
-If you develop any scaly areas which don't clear up quickly with a good moisturising cream, or if you have a new mole or one which has changed then see your doctor.
+If you develop any scaly areas which don't clear up quickly with a good moisturising cream, or if you have a new mole or one which has changed then consult your doctor.
 Hopefully it won't be any kind of skin cancer, but if it is, the earlier it is treated, the better the outcome will be.

 How is immune suppressant medication monitored?